cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Two-Round FROST Signing Protocol {#frost-spec}

-We now present the two-round variant of the FROST threshold signature protocol for producing Schnorr signatures.
+This section describes the two-round variant of the FROST threshold signature protocol for producing Schnorr signatures.
+The protocol is configured to run with a selection of `NUM_SIGNERS` signer participants and a Coordinator.
-It involves signer participants and a Coordinator.
-Signer participants are entities with signing key shares that participate in the threshold signing protocol.
+`NUM_SIGNERS` is a positive integer at least `MIN_SIGNERS` but no larger than `MAX_SIGNERS`, where `MIN_SIGNERS > 0` and `MAX_SIGNERS < 2<sup>16</sup>-1`.
+A signer participant, or signer, is an entity that is trusted to hold and use a signing key share.
 The Coordinator is an entity with the following responsibilities:

 1. Determining which signers will participate (at least MIN_SIGNERS in number);
-2. Coordinating rounds (receiving and forwarding inputs among participants); and
+2. Coordinating rounds (receiving and forwarding inputs among signers); and
-3. Aggregating signature shares output by each participant, and publishing the resulting signature.
+3. Aggregating signature shares output by each signer, and publishing the resulting signature.

 FROST assumes that all participants, including the Coordinator and the set of signers, are chosen externally to the protocol.
 Note that it is possible to deploy the protocol without a distinguished Coordinator; see {{no-coordinator}} for more information.

-Because key generation is not specified, all signers are assumed to have the (public) group state that we refer to as "group info" below, and their corresponding signing key shares.

-In particular, it is assumed that the Coordinator and each signer participant `P_i` knows the following group info:
+FROST produces signatures that are indistinguishable from those produced with a single signer using a signing key `s` with corresponding public key `PK`, where `s` is a Scalar value and `PK = G.ScalarMultBase(s)`.
+As a threshold signing protocol, the group signing key `s` is secret-shared amongst each signer and used to produce signatures.
+In particular, FROST assumes each signer is configured with the following information:

+- An identifier, which is a Scalar value denoted `i` in the range `[1, MAX_SIGNERS]` and MUST be distinct from the identifier of every other signer.
+- A signing key share `sk_i`, which is a Scalar value representing the i-th secret share of the group signing key `s`.
+The public key corresponding to this signing key share is `PK_i = G.ScalarMultBase(sk_i)`.

+Each signer participant, including the Coordinator, is additionally configured with common group information, denoted "group info," which consists of the following
+information:

-- Group public key, an `Element` in `G`, denoted `PK`, corresponding to the group secret key `s`, which is a `Scalar`. `PK` is an output from the group's key generation protocol, such as `trusted_dealer_keygen` or a Distributed Key Generation (DKG);
+- Group public key, which is an `Element` in `G` denoted `PK`.
-  see {{dep-dealer}} for more information about `trusted_dealer_keygen`.
-- Public keys for each signer, denoted `PK_i`, which are similarly outputs from the group's key generation protocol, `Element` values in `G`.
+- Public keys `PK_i` for each signer, which are `Element` values in `G` denoted `PK_i` for each `i` in `[1, MAX_SIGNERS]`.

-And that each participant with identifier `i` additionally knows the following:

-- Participant P_i's signing key share `sk_i`, which is the i-th secret share of `s`, a `Scalar`.

-By construction, `PK = G.ScalarBaseMult(s)` and `PK_i = G.ScalarMultBase(sk_i)` for each participant `i`.

-The exact key generation mechanism is out of scope for this specification.
-In general, key generation is a protocol that outputs (1) a shared, group public key PK owned by each Signer, and (2) individual shares of the signing key owned by each Signer.
-In general, two possible key generation mechanisms are possible, one that requires a single, trusted dealer, and the other which requires performing a distributed key generation protocol.
-We highlight key generation mechanism by a trusted dealer in {{dep-dealer}}, for reference.
+This document does not specify how this information, including the signing key shares, are configured and distributed to signers.
+In general, two possible configuration mechanisms are possible: one that requires a single, trusted dealer, and the other which requires performing a distributed key generation protocol.
+We highlight key generation mechanism by a trusted dealer in {{dep-dealer}} for reference.

-This signing variant of FROST requires signers to perform two network rounds:
+The signing variant of FROST in this document requires signers to perform two network rounds:
 1) generating and publishing commitments, and 2) signature share generation and publication.
-The first round serves for each participant to issue a commitment to a nonce.
+The first round serves for each signer to issue a commitment to a nonce.
 The second round receives commitments for all signers as well as the message, and issues a signature share with respect to that message.
 The Coordinator performs the coordination of each of these rounds.
 At the end of the second round, the